Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/npc-classes.md

 Each adept has a particular holy symbol (as a divine focus) depending on the adept's magical tradition.

+### Summon Familiar
-**Summon Familiar:** At 2nd level, an adept can call a familiar, just as a sorcerer or wizard can.
+At 2nd level, an adept can call a familiar, just as a sorcerer or wizard can.

 ### Adept Spell List